Jack Lisowski

-Jack Lisowski (born 25 June 1991) is an English professional snooker player from Churchdown, Gloucestershire.
+Jack Adam Lisowski (born 25 June 1991) is an English professional snooker player from Churchdown, Gloucestershire.
 He turned professional in 2010 by finishing first in the 2009/2010 PIOS rankings.
 A left-handed player, he is known for his attacking style of play.

-Lisowski has reached six ranking finals, but has been runner-up each time, losing three finals to Judd Trump, two to Neil Robertson, and one to Mark Selby.
-He has made one maximum break in professional competition.
+Lisowski lost his first six ranking finals, three to Judd Trump, two to Neil Robertson and one to Mark Selby.
+He reached his seventh ranking final at the 2025 Northern Ireland Open and defeated Trump 9–8 to win his maiden ranking title.
+Lisowski has made over 300 career century breaks, including one maximum break.

 Career

 Amateur years

-Lisowski began playing "snooker" at the age of 7, using ping-pong balls on a carpet.
+Lisowski began playing "snooker" at the age of seven, using ping-pong balls on a carpet.
 As a young player, he was trained by Gloucester professional Nick Pearce.
 He made his first century break at the age of 10.
 He was runner-up to Mitchell Mann in the 2007 Junior Pot Black.

 In the 2008/2009 season he was runner-up in the sixth event of the International Open Series to Xiao Guodong, and finished 23rd in the rankings.
 In 2009 Lisowski was awarded the Paul Hunter Scholarship, which would allow him to practise with professional players.
 At the time he was suffering from cancer and was in remission from Hodgkin lymphoma.

 Overcoming his illness, Lisowski competed in the PIOS for the 2009/2010 season.
 He won the first and eighth event of the International Open Series, and finished first in the rankings, so he received a place on the 2010/2011 professional Main Tour.